iamjayroberts/iceotopes-zamboni/README.md

 # 🏒 Iceotopes Zamboni

 Portrait-mode arcade mini-game.
-Coach Al noticed you haven't paid your league fees this month — so guess who's flooding the ice tonight?
+Schultz noticed you wen to Tony's before the game — so guess who's flooding the ice tonight?

-Pick your player from the Top Corns roster, then tap as fast as you can to spiral the zamboni from the outer boards in to center ice. **Fastest resurface wins.**
+Pick your player from the Topes roster, then tap as fast as you can to spiral the zamboni from the outer boards in to center ice. **Fastest resurface wins.**

 ## Project structure